planet-nine-app/teleportation/README-UX.md

 Web crawlers find these tags and propogate them to teleportals.
 Teleportals connect users to this content.

+The user experience of these teleportals can be whatever metaphor you'd like:

+* A mall with different shops
+* A town square with roads leading to different quadrants to explore
+* Open content systems can sell things right within them
+* Put them in games
+* Put them in blogs
+* So on and so forth

 Together with [Sessionless](https://github.com/planet-nine-app/sessionless) and [MAGIC](https://github.com/planet-nine-app/MAGIC), purchases can be made *without* ever travelling to the site.

 ## What else can teleportation do?